Best Weather Station Manufacturer | Coda Sensors

 Common Applications of Anemometers

-2. Recording pulsating wind velocities and frequency spectra of airflow.
+2. Recording changing wind speeds and the sound patterns of airflow.

-3. Assessing Reynolds stresses in turbulent flows and analyzing speed and time correlations at two points.
+3. Evaluating Reynolds stresses in turbulent flows and studying speed and time links at two points.

-4. Determining wall shear stress, often by employing a hot film probe flush with the wall surface.
+4. Finding wall shear stress is often done using a hot film probe that is flush with the wall surface.

 Types of Anemometers